 This island does host the largest southern colony of ATLANTIC PUFFINS in the WEST ATLANTIC.
 It also has the major regional colony of RAZORBILLS and a growing colony of COMMON MURRES.

 In addition to the ALCID SPECIES, the island is the breeding home for some 200+ COMMON EIDERS, several hundred LEACHES STORM PETRELS, a few dozen SPOTTED SANDPIPERS and a few hundred SAVANNAH SPARROWS.

 Until recently, the largest regional colony of ARCTIC TERNS (5500) & COMMON TERNS (2500) was here.
 However, the Terns began to suffer breeding failure in 2004.
-The possibility of recovery is still an open question, but helped by some human intervention, the colony has started to rebuild after nearly a decade of total breeding failure.
+Full colony recovery is still an open question, but helped by some human intervention, the colony has started to rebuild after nearly a decade of total breeding failure.

 A handful of Arctic Terns fledged in 2014 (perhaps only about 15).

 In 2015 there was a good season: not stellar but much better than expected with a ten fold increase in successsful fledging.